robOcity/robocity.github.com/content/posts/college_towns_blog_post.md

 ### Best and Worst College Towns

-Silver City, New Mexico the home of New Mexico Tech had a medain home price increase of 33% the best in the country.
+Silver City, New Mexico the home of New Mexico Tech had a median home price increase of 33% the best in the country.
 The 27% decline in Riverside, California is the worst of any college town analyzed.
 Hopefully they have fully recovered.

 ```python